davisshaver/railyard/README.md

 New sites are ready to go with `lando start` from the project root.

-You may want to run `lando composer bootstrap` next.
+You may want to run `lando db-import ./private/local/railyard.sql.gz` next.
 This populates the database to simulate a typical Philly Publishing site.

 WordPress will accept requests at any hostname.
 If you would like to change the hostname, simply modify the proxy edge reference in `.lando.yml`.

+**Note:** Offline development with Lando requires configuration via [DNSMasq](https://docs.devwithlando.io/tutorials/offline-dev.html).

 ### Launching a new site